The history of man is dominated by, and reflects, the amount of available energy

-My argument is that corporations can be conceived in law and for other purposes as autonomous energy conversion systems that maintain their existence independent from their surroundings through a process of efficient capitalisation (not unlike metabolism) — converting and exchanging useful energy (use value) stored in various capitals and accumulating the same for later use.
+To be clear, corporations can be conceived in law and for other purposes as autonomous and animate energy conversion systems that maintain their existence independent from their surroundings through a process of efficient capitalisation (not unlike metabolism) — converting and exchanging useful energy stored in various capitals and accumulating the same for later use.

 The genius of the 1856 Act is the invention of an entity that could efficiently convert and exchange capitals with their surroundings — shareholders, customers, employees, suppliers and other groups — and thereby accumulate more net energy/value than an individual could and do so in perpetuity.

-In this way corporations do not seek profits they seek utility.
+In this way, corporations do not seek profits for their shareholders they seek utility to sustain their own existence.
 The neo-classical economic assumption that “individuals maximise utilty and firms maximise profits” is flawed in the eyes of the law (and society).
-Firms (in the form of a corporation) being granted existence by the law must seek utility by exploiting the laws of capital to sustaining their own existence.
-Maximising profit at the expense of utility is destructive and self harming.
+Firms (in the form of a corporation) being granted existence by the law must seek utility by exploiting the laws of capital to sustain their own existence.
+Maximising profit at the expense of utility is a death sentence.

 This might not sound that important.
 But in science, net energy, or the energy available to an organism or society after investments to obtain that energy is considered critical to long-term survival and the well-being of both humans and society (Tainter 1988; Hall and Klitgaard 2012).
 Indeed, in the history of human progress, the single most important factor has been breakthroughs in energy conversion efficiency.